Skip to main content

 Check your glucose levels

-Someone once said, “Checking your glucose twice a day keeps sugar spikes away.”
-Okay… we made this up, but you get the point.
-It’s important to pay attention to your glucose levels – especially during holiday dinner.
+It’s important to pay attention to your glucose levels – especially during dinner.
 If you are a Level2 member your continuous glucose monitor (CGM) will easily tell you how certain foods are impacting your body right from your smartphone.
 Time flies when you are with your loved ones so be sure to check your numbers before/after dinner.

 Eat protein and veggies first

 What you eat and how you eat can make a big difference.
 If you’re already being mindful about what’s on your plate, there’s a small trick you can do to keep your glucose in check.
-Try eating your protein and your vegetables first, before you start on your carbohydrates. protein first can manage glucose spikes because slow-digesting proteins, like fish or chicken, take longer for the body to break down.
-Which means more energy after your meal and a win-win for your health.
+Try eating your protein and your vegetables first, before you start on your carbohydrates.
+Eating protein first can keep your glucose from going too high because slow-digesting proteins, like fish or chicken, take longer for the body to break down.

 Avoid sugary beverages

 Sugary drinks like ones containing fructose or other added sugars, even alcohol, can send your glucose through a frenzy of highs and lows.
-Don’t worry, this doesn’t mean you can’t enjoy delicious holiday drinks, but moderation is key.
+Don’t worry, this doesn’t mean you can’t enjoy delicious special drinks and cocktails, but moderation is key.
 Stay hydrated by drinking at least 8 ounces of water throughout the day, avoid drinking sugary drinks on an empty stomach and check your glucose levels before and after.
 Avoid or limit drinks too high in sugar like sodas and concentrated fruit juice.